Abba Arikha

-Abba Arikha established at Sura the systematic study of the rabbinic traditions, which, using the Mishnah as text, led to the compilation of the Talmud.
-With him began the long period of ascendancy of the great Talmudic Academies in Babylonia around the year 220.
-In the Talmud, he is frequently associated with Samuel of Nehardea, with whom he debated many issues.
+In Sura, Arikha established the systematic study of the rabbinic traditions, which, using the Mishnah as a foundational text, led to the compilation of the Talmud.
+With him began the long period of ascendancy of the prestigious Talmudic academies in Babylonia around the year 220.
+In the Talmud, he is frequently associated with Samuel of Nehardea, a fellow amora with whom he debated many issues.